nylki/lindenmayer/README.md

 # L-Systems in JS (WIP!
 ETA: March.
 2016) [![Build Status](https://travis-ci.org/nylki/lindenmayer.svg?branch=master)](https://travis-ci.org/nylki/lindenmayer)

 Hopefully going to be a basic L-System library using modern (ES6) JavaScript with focus on a concise syntax.
-The idea is to have a very powerful but simple base class, that can handle most use-cases by simply allowing anonymous functions as productions, which makes it very flexible in comparison to classic L-Systems.
+The idea is to have a very powerful but simple base functionality, that can handle most use-cases by simply allowing anonymous functions as productions, which makes it very flexible in comparison to classic L-Systems.

 In addition to that I want to be feature-complete with all the possible productions defined in the *Algorithmic Beauty of Plants* (Branches: `[]`, context sensitive productions: `<>`).
 implmented: